daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 An elastic IP must be associated with an instance or network interface, and are specific to a Region.

-## AWS network firewall
+## AWS Network Firewall

 Protects your entire VPC from Layer 3 to Layer 7.
+Provides deep packet inspection and intrusion detection.
 You can inspect, in any direction:

 - VPC to VPC traffic
 - Outbound to internet
 - Inbound from internet
 - To/from Direct Connect and Site-to-Site VPN

+### Firewall endpoints

+Firewall endpoint serves as the entry/exit points for traffic to be inspected.
+A subnet needs to be created specifically for the firewall.
+You can't deploy a firewall in a subnet with resources because it can't protect applications that run in the same subnet.

+### Rule engines

+- Stateless engine: Rule processing ordered by rule priority setting
+- Stateful engine: Rule processing ordered by action (pass, drop, alert)

+### Features

+- Simplified rule management
+- Granular control
+- Advanced threat protection

+## AWS Firewall Manager

+Firewall manager simplifies the process of managing all of your WAF rules, security groups, NACLs, and AWS Shield, across **multiple accounts**.

 ## Network Access control List (ACLs)